-Employees who are unable to work because they have caring responsibilities resulting from coronavirus can be furloughed / flexible furloughed.
-For example, employees that need to look after children.
+Employees who are unable to work because they have caring responsibilities resulting from coronavirus can be furloughed / flexible furloughed, such as employees who need to look after their children.

-Employers must consider and avoid potential unlawful discrimination under the Equality Act 2010 (EqA 2010), such as indirect sex discrimination for mothers with sole parental responsibility for school-age children or associative direct disability discrimination for those who live with someone disabled.
-For example, employees that need to look after children.
+However employers must consider and avoid potential unlawful discrimination under the Equality Act 2010 (EqA 2010), such as indirect sex discrimination for mothers with sole parental responsibility for school-age children or associative direct disability discrimination for those who live with someone disabled.

 What if I am shielding for health reasons?

-If an employee is not on sick pay and cannot work from home , they may be eligible for furlough pay.
+If an employee cannot work from home, they may be eligible for furlough pay.